standardebooks/manual/7-high-level-structural-patterns.rst

 	#.
 An optional :html:`<figcaption>` element containing a concise context-dependent caption may follow the :html:`<img>` element within a :html:`<figure>` element.
 This caption depends on the surrounding context, and is not necessarily (or even ideally) identical to the :html:`<img>` element’s :html:`alt` attribute.

 	#.
-All figure elements, regardless of positioning, have this CSS:
+All figure elements have this CSS:

 		.. code:: css

 			figure{
 				break-inside: avoid;
+				margin: 1em 2.5em;
 			}

 			figure img{
 				display: block;
 				margin: auto;
+				max-height: 100vh;
 				max-width: 100%;
 			}